-Our basic treatment effects specification to estimate the intent-to-treat effects of the intervention on outcomes is where y{is} is an outcome for enrolled household i, $Treatment_i$ is an indicator for whether the household was randomly assigned to the treatment group (or to one of the three treatment groups for the Phase II analysis), and $\alpha{s(i)}$ are strata fixed effects (indicators for households whose vouchers are administered by each housing authority).
-The coefficient of interest is β , which captures the difference in average outcomes between treatment and control groups.
-Additionally, for the Phase II analysis we will use the following specifications to compare the outcomes of each treatment group against one another as
+Our basic treatment effects specification to estimate the intent-to-treat effects of the intervention on outcomes is where $y{is}$ is an outcome for enrolled household i, $Treatment_i$ is an indicator for whether the household was randomly assigned to the treatment group, and $\alpha{s(i)}$ are strata fixed effects (indicators for households whose vouchers are administered by each housing authority).
+The coefficient of interest is $\beta$ , which captures the difference in average outcomes between treatment and control groups.